yodobrin/datalake/README.md

 ![alt text](https://user-images.githubusercontent.com/37622785/77287487-61594000-6cde-11ea-811c-4a0099734649.png "Select SAS Uri")

 ### Fill Pull Request
-Use this template to create a new pull requets
+Use this template to create a new pull requets, use the container name provided in the first step (obtain sas token)

 ### View the new updated repository